 - Preheat the oven to 400 F/ 200 C/ gas mark 6.
 You will need a large, 5-6 cm deep, casserole/oven dish.

-- Heat up 2 tablespoons of oil, add the fresh ginger, garlic and onion, lower the heat and fry for 2 minutes stirring often.
+- In a pan heat 2 tablespoons of oil, add the fresh ginger, garlic and onion, lower the heat and fry for 2 minutes stirring often.
 Add the ground coriander and cumin, stir and continue frying for another minute.
 Remove from the heat, add the cauliflower and stir thoroughly.

-- Tip the mixture into the oven dish, add the bulgur wheat and season generously.
+- Pour the mixture into the oven dish, add the bulgur wheat and season generously.
 Stir.

 - Pour the cream, water and lemon juice over the bulgur mixture, add the lemon zest and stir to combine.
 Place the chicken pieces (skin side up) on top, pressing gently, drizzle a little oil over the whole thing and bake for 20 minutes (remove the sticky honey from the pan but don't rinse it).